 Brand New Heavies, an exhibition curated by Racquel Chevremont and Mickalene Thomas—collectively known as Deux Femmes Noires, brings together monumental work by Abigail DeVille, Xaviera Simmons, and Rosa-Johan Uddoh.

-Photos above show work by Rosa-Johan Uddoh - 'Performing Whitness' and 'Black Poirot'.
+Photos above show work by Rosa-Johan Uddoh - 'Performing Whitness' (available online here) and 'Black Poirot' (available online here).

 'Each artist has produced a new, site-specific installation that combines video, sculpture, and architecture, and comprises natural, industrial, and found materials.
 DeVille has created a 20-foot domed version of the Capitol Building in Washington, D.C. housing a network of video portals depicting varied landscapes, and Simmons constructed a 15-foot tall sculptural installation, crafted from organic materials, that features a video representing two polarities—sensual (carnal) and historical (analytical).
 Uddoh presents Black Poirot, an immersive video and sound installation that re-envisions Agatha Christie’s Murder on the Orient Express from a Black perspective.
 Together, these works offer varied experiential environments that viscerally engage history, memory, place, pop culture, spirituality, and desire.'